kiboschool/course-july-2023-onboarding/src/lessons/welcome/tuition.md

 ## How to Pay

+> 💡 The preferred way to pay tuition at Kibo is to use Flywire.
+Flywire provides a secure global payment network that simplifies paying your fees from your home country and countries around the world.
+Flywire enables you to pay in your local currency or to transfer USD.

 ### Pay in local currency with Flywire
-The preferred way to pay is via Flywire.
-Flywire enables you to pay in USD as well as your local currency.

-#### Paying in Ghanaian Cedis
+#### Pay in Ghanaian Cedis
-You may make a payment using GHS through our payment partner Flywire.
-Flywire provides a secure global payment network that simplifies paying your fees from your home country and countries around the world.
+Flywire currently supports paying in GHS using a Credit/Debit card.
 To pay in Cedis, visit: https://flywire.com/pay/kiboschool

+#### Pay in Kenyan Shillings
-Flywire currently supports paying in GHS using a Credit/Debit card.
+Flywire currently supports paying in Shilling using MPESA or Credit/Debit card.

-#### Paying in Kenyan Shillings
-You may make a payment using KES through our payment partner Flywire.
-Flywire provides a secure global payment network that simplifies paying your fees from your home country and countries around the world.
 To pay in Shillings, visit: https://flywire.com/pay/kiboschool

+#### Pay in Nigerian Naira
-Flywire currently supports paying in Shilling using MPESA or Credit/Debit card.
+Flywire currently supports paying in Naira via bank transfer or Credit/Debit card.

-#### Paying in Nigerian Naira
-You may make a payment using NGN through our payment partner Flywire.
-Flywire provides a secure global payment network that simplifies paying your fees from your home country and countries around the world.
 To pay in Naira, visit: https://flywire.com/pay/kiboschool

-Flywire currently supports paying in Naira via bank transfer or Credit/Debit card.

 #### Paying in Other Currencies
-Flywire supports 100+ currencies, in the event that someone else is paying on your behalf from another country.
+Flywire supports 100+ currencies.
 To pay in another currency, go to Flywire and select the country from which payment is being made.

 ## Pay in USD using Paypal
 You may pay with Paypal by visiting this link: https://paypal.me/kiboschool.
 Please include your name and Kibo ID in the field on "what is this payment for."